 - Act – A Bill that’s been passed by the Senedd and given Royal Assent, becoming law (promulgation).

-- Affirmative procedure – Where the National Assembly has to vote to decide whether a piece of secondary legislation/regulations becomes law.
+- Affirmative procedure – Where the Senedd has to vote to decide whether a piece of secondary legislation/regulations becomes law.

-- Amendment – A proposed change to a Bill or motion for debate, whether by the Welsh Government, a committee or an individual Assembly Member.
+- Amendment – A proposed change to a Bill or motion for debate, whether by the Welsh Government, a committee or an individual Member of the Senedd.
 Amendments can be accepted or rejected.

 - Backbencher – Any MS who isn’t a member of the Welsh Government, Senedd Commission, a whip or leader of their party group.

 - Barnett consequential – An additional amount of money that’s supposed to (but isn’t always) added to the Welsh budget when the UK Government increases spending or starts a new project that solely benefits England.
 Similarly to how the Barnett Formula works, Wales receives a population-based share.

 - Barnett Formula – The maths formula used to work out how much money Wales should be given by the UK Treasury based on population.
 Wales receives an equivalent of around 5.7% of money spent in England (on services that are devolved) because Wales had around 5.7% of England’s population.